Kay Somji on Ranking on First Page of Google for Network Marketing

 At some point I had to pick a path and both conditioning from school, and seeing the money I wanted to earn, I thought the only way would be to sacrifice my creative side and focus on my education.
 I was very good at tennis at the time, competing in national tournaments but the cost of continued coaching became an issue.

 Cricket is another sport I excelled in, playing in teams 4 years above my age and (perhaps wishful thinking) could have played professionally.
 I never really thought of those and music as real career paths, despite personally knowing musicians who had gone on to become highly successful, the mentality that I absorbed was that those people got lucky.

 So to answer your question, my creativity didn’t lead me to become a financial risk analyst at all haha.
 I was halfway through my university degree and decided to finish it because I had already switched career paths twice and invested a lot of money.

 You discovered network marketing in 2006.
 What was that like, how did you discover it, and was it love at first site?

 When I discovered network marketing, I remember exactly where I saw it and where I went to my first meeting.
-I was taken away with the leverage the industry provided and the potential residual compensation.
+I was taken away with the leverage the MLM and affiliate marketing industry provided and the potential residual compensation.

 It was the residual part that really caught my eye, I had no doubt in my ability to earn that income, but to earn it residually for work done once, that was powerful.

 Once I saw it, I decided I was in and joined at the top level within days, despite having no funds at all.
-I found ways to go out and make it (the lawnmower became a good friend of mine haha).
+I found ways to go out and make it (the lawnmower became a good friend of mine).